benmvp/slides/2018/reactnext/react-eco.md

 - Implementing error boundaries
 - Monitoring and optimizing performance
 - Leveraging new Suspense system with auto-code splitting
+- And then there are hooks that were just introduced last week
+  * They're an open RFC (request for comments)
+  * So many libs have been built around them already
+  * Slated for upcoming 16.7
 - If you're interested in learning more about React fundamentals...

 /////